 In this section

-Molluscum is a common skin problem with small, harmless raised spots.
-The spots can stay on the body for a few weeks, several months or more than a year.
-It is caused by the Molluscum Contagiosum Virus (MCV).
-This virus only lives in humans.
+Molluscum spots may stay on the body for a few weeks, several months or more than a year.
+Molluscum does not usually need any treatment.